nixworks/public/news/2011/01/19/index.md

 ##### Nguyen Phu Trong
 ### [Nguyen Phu Trong is elected as General Secretary of Communist Party of Vietnam to succeed Nong Duc Manh. ](/news/2011/01/19/nguya-n-phao-tra-ng-is-elected-as-general-secretary-of-communist-party-of-vietnam-to-succeed-na-ng-aa-c-c-mao-nh.md)
-_Context: Nguyen Phu Trong, Nong Duc Manh, Vietnam, Communist Party, elected_
+_Context: Communist Party, Vietnam, elected, Nong Duc Manh, Nguyen Phu Trong_

 ##### Afghan parliament
 ### [The opening of the Afghan parliament is delayed by a month amid allegations of fraud in the parliamentary election. ](/news/2011/01/19/the-opening-of-the-afghan-parliament-is-delayed-by-a-month-amid-allegations-of-fraud-in-the-parliamentary-election.md)